iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `instance.enableMarqueeZoom(callback)` <br />
 @param callback — is called at the end of the function <br />
 Enables marquee zoom.
+It is automatically called when CTRL+Shift keys are down.

 `instance.disableMarqueeZoom()` <br />
 Disables marquee zoom.
+It is automatically called when CTRL+Shift keys are up.

 `instance.enableLassoMode(callback)` <br />
 @param callback — is called at the end of the function<br />